cran/InterpretMSSpectrum/README.md

-You might read the publications on either [APCI spectra processing](https://doi.org/10.1021/acs.analchem.6b02743) which explains the idea of using the in source fragments for prediction of potential sum formulas or on ESI spectra processing doi.org/10.1002/rcm.7905 which explains the strategy to infer the correct precursor of ESI mass spectra.
+You might read the publications on either [APCI spectra processing](https://doi.org/10.1021/acs.analchem.6b02743) which explains the idea of using the in source fragments for prediction of potential sum formulas or on [ESI spectra processing](https://doi.org/10.1002/rcm.7905) which explains the strategy to infer the correct precursor of ESI mass spectra.